NekoKami302/IAFL2014-HW3/README.md

 2) Homework:
 Design a simple form to cut/engrave on the laser using your own materials.
 I designed a carriage for my flower so I wan walk around with her outside.
-The base and holder for the plant are cutted out form a acrylic sheet and the rest are found objects.
+The base and holder for the plant are cutted out form a acrylic sheet and the rest are found objects. the seeting I used was: 40,50,1.5